 Non-Mutating Algorithms

-These functions are efficient, ensure data integrity, and are critical tools for analyzing or verifying elements in STL containers, such as vectors, lists, and arrays.
+These functions are effective, maintain data integrity, and serve as essential utilities for examining or validating elements within STL containers like vectors, linked lists, and arrays.

 Mutating Algorithms